The Benefits of a Central AC Unit

 Line Sets

-If your central air conditioner is more than 10 years old, you must consult a professional to inspect the lines, the copper tubes that connect the indoor air conditioning evaporator coil to the outdoor compressor and condenser unit.
-The lines carry refrigerant, and any cracks or rust may cause leaks that can lead to poor cooling and high cost of energy.
+If your central air conditioner is more than 10 years old, it is recommended to have a professional inspect the line sets, the copper tubes that connect the indoor air conditioning evaporator coil with the outdoor compressor and condenser unit.
+The lines are filled with refrigerant. any cracks or corrosion can result in leaks, which will result in poor cooling and higher costs for utility.

 Air Filter